 Humans may be built for physical experiences of passionate love in close relationships.
 Through the vast expanse of human experience, arousal has often been important as a gateway to reproduction.
 Cultural factors play a role as well.
 Aspects of culture may not only tell us who's attractive but may also teach us socially acceptable ways to show our passionate feelings in relationships.

 Your passion for someone might involve the following features:

-Philosophers disagree about how much choice we have in life.
+Philosophers may disagree about how much choice we have in life.
 Some say we control our destinies, while others say we're helpless to choose who we are and who we love.
 Of course, others feel that choice is real, but the actions of others limit it.

 For Sternberg and many other psychologists, loving someone comes from a decision or a commitment.
 You can like the way someone looks.
 You can want to be close to someone.
-If you decide to not follow through by expressing your love and feelings, a loving relationship will most likely not develop.
+If you decide not to follow through by expressing your love and feelings, a loving relationship will most likely not develop.
 One's commitment often determines the types and lengths of relationships that result.

 How Do The Three Parts Work Together?